 I explain how to mix black in greater depth in this oil painting tutorial.

-Don’t be so literal about your color choices
+Don’t be literal with color

 This painting on the right of oranges is beautifully painted: the painting has gorgeous details, the texture of the oranges is really well captured, the contrast is excellent, and the highlights on the oranges seem to glisten in the light.
 However, in terms of color, this painting could not be more literal.